energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    :name: fig:CO2andPtGLayers

    Illustration of the technologies and processes to produce synthetic fuels.
-For clarity, only the most relevant flows are drawn (Figure :numref:`Figure %s <fig:bes_illustration>` includes all the flows).
+For clarity, only the most relevant flows are drawn ( :numref:`Figure %s <fig:bes_illustration>` includes all the flows).
-   This Figure also illustrates how Carbon capture is implemented in the model.
+   This figure also illustrates how carbon capture is implemented in the model.
-   The CO:sub:`2` emissions of large scale technologies can be either released at the atmosphere or captured by the *Carbon Capture Industrial* technolgy.
-Otherwise, CO:sub:`2` can be captured from the atmosphere at a greater cost.
+   The CO\ :math:`_2` emissions of large scale technologies can be either released at the atmosphere or captured by the *Carbon Capture Industrial* technolgy.
+Otherwise, CO\ :math:`_2` can be captured from the atmosphere at a greater cost.